+4.2.
 Information seeking during job search: passive information acquisition on social media

 Wilson's model culminates with an information seeking behaviour component (see Figure 1).
-The survey results show that only 10.2% (n=57) of the respondents considered social media to be their main source of job search information.
+The survey results show that only 10.2% (n = 57) of the respondents considered social media to be their main source of job search information.
 Despite not being considered the main source of information about employment opportunities, social media do facilitate passive information acquisition during job search.
 This can be seen in the following figures:

-- 50.3% (n=269) followed pages, and 36.2% (n=195) were in groups, where job search information is posted in Facebook - On Twitter 31.4% (n=87) followed pages where job search information is posted - 56.4% (n=92) were in groups on LinkedIn where job search information is posted. - 36.9% (n=205) had been contacted by people with job search information which had been originally posted on social media.
+- 50.3% (n = 269) followed pages, and 36.2% (n = 195) were in groups, where job search information is posted in Facebook. - On Twitter, 31.4% (n = 87) followed pages where job search information is posted. - 56.4% (n = 92) were in groups on LinkedIn where job search information is posted. - 36.9% (n = 205) had been contacted by people with job search information which had been originally posted on social media.

 Taken together, these findings highlight the potential to receive information on social media without continuous, active search.
 The qualitative data shed more light on social media and this kind of passive information acquisition.
-Examples provided by the interview and focus group participants include: (a)

-being contacted by people with information via private mail (e.g. Facebook messenger); (b) following organisational pages (e.g. Skills Development Scotland's career information, advice and guidance provision); and (c) holding membership of mutual interest groups (e.g. pages created for people working in the same profession).
-Being contacted by private mail - on an unsolicited basis - was mentioned by only two out of the thirteen qualitative participants.
+Examples provided by the interview and focus group participants include (1) being contacted by people with information via private mail (e.g. Facebook messenger), (2) following organisational pages (e.g. Skills Development Scotland's career information, advice and guidance provision) and (3) holding membership of mutual interest groups (e.g. pages created for people working in the same profession).
+Being contacted by private mail - on an unsolicited basis - was mentioned by only 2 out of the 13 qualitative participants.
 In one example, interview participant Michael spoke about the help that he had received in his job hunt from the mothers of his friends:

-'Two of my friends' mums have been quite good like that.
-They know I've been looking for a job and they've sent me messages which has been quite helpful, when they've seen that local businesses have posted about a job on social media...Usually on Facebook'.
+Two of my friends' mums have been quite good like that.
+They know I've been looking for a job and they've sent me messages which has been quite helpful, when they've seen that local businesses have posted about a job on social media...Usually on Facebook.

 The majority of the participants were members of group pages or following organisations.
-Steve explained the value of mutual interest groups when he said:
+Steve explained the value of mutual interest groups when he said,

-'Our tutors put up some job listings or anything to do with our industry.
-There's been a few times I've been scrolling past and there's a "QA Tester" job advertised'.
+Our tutors put up some job listings or anything to do with our industry.
+There's been a few times I've been scrolling past and there's a 'QA Tester' job advertised.

+4.3.
 Information seeking during job search: active information search on social media

-The survey findings reveal the prevalence of active information seeking behaviour on social media during job search (see Table 4).
+The survey findings reveal the prevalence of active information seeking behaviour on social media during job search (see Table 5).
 In contrast to its use for general purposes, it can be seen that LinkedIn is the most popular job search platform.
-This is especially true of seeking job opportunities, with 22.7% (n=37) reporting that they had done so at least six times compared to 8.0% (n=43) on Facebook and 5.1% (n=14) on Twitter.
-In terms of contacting someone to ask about a job, the distribution of findings is similar for both LinkedIn and Facebook.

-Activity Platform n Never (0 times) Rarely (1 or 2 times) Occasionally (3 to 5 times) Frequently (6 times or more) Sections Facebook 539 40.3% 31.2% 20.6% 8.0% Seeking job Twitter 277 71.1% 17.0% 6.9% 5.1% postings LinkedIn 163 25.2% 19.0% 33.1% 22.7% a Facebook 535 55.8% 25.6% 15.6% 3.0% Contacting someone Twitter 278 86.7% 10.1% 2.2% 1.1% about jobs LinkedIn 163 54.6% 19.0% 17.8% 8.6%
+Activity Platform n Never (0 times) Rarely (1 or 2 times) Occasionally (3 to 5 times) Frequently (6 times or more)

+Seeking job postings Facebook 539 40.3% 31.2% 20.6% 8.0%

+Twitter 277 71.1% 17.0% 6.9% 5.1%

+LinkedIn 163 25.2% 19.0% 33.1% 22.7%

+Contacting someone about jobs Facebook 535 55.8% 25.6% 15.6% 3.0%

+Twitter 278 86.7% 10.1% 2.2% 1.1%

+LinkedIn 163 54.6% 19.0% 17.8% 8.6%

-Table 4 Frequency of active job search behaviour on Facebook, Twitter and LinkedIn
+Table 5.
+Frequency of active job search behaviour on Facebook, Twitter and LinkedIn.